 - Contact employees with updates.
 Consider implementing a telephone number that delivers a recorded message with daily updates.

-Emergency supply list
+Hurricane emergency supply list

 This emergency supply list was designed for businesses in hurricane zones, but these items would be useful for any businesses affected by severe weather: